davidpaulius/davidpaulius.github.io/content/etcetera/fun.md

 + People and AI Research (2020) -- [_Q&A: Sabelo Mhlambi on what AI can learn from Ubuntu ethics_](https://medium.com/people-ai-research/q-a-sabelo-mhlambi-on-what-ai-can-learn-from-ubuntu-ethics-4012a53ec2a6)

-+ Karen Hao, MIT Technology Review (2020) -- [_We read the paper that forced Timnit Gebru out of Google.
-Here’s what it says_](https://www.technologyreview.com/2020/12/04/1013294/google-ai-ethics-research-paper-forced-out-timnit-gebru/)

 + Wilka Carvalho (2018) -- [_For the “happy people” that suffer from bouts of depression_](https://medium.com/@wcarvalho92/living-divided-between-extreme-happiness-and-extreme-sadness-778a4aec3165)

     + Wilka came to visit Brown sometime ago, and after our interactions, I stumbled upon his Medium articles.
 This one really stood out for me.